bclarkson-code/Tricycle/README.md

 https://github.com/bclarkson-code/Tricycle/assets/57139598/1ed18428-11de-4990-a0f4-12d1310d6898

 Because every `Op` in Tricycle needs a derivative, we need to figure out what the derivative of `Einsum` is.
-Thankfully, if you sit down and go through the maths (index notation is really helpful here) you'll find that you can follow these two, really simple rules to differentiate an einsum operation wrt a given input:
+I was worried that this would be complex but thankfully, if you sit down and go through the maths (index notation is really helpful here) it turns out to be pretty simple:
+Just follow these two rules:

 - Swap the indices for the input and output
 - Replace the original input with your current derivative